simionrobert/cloud-signature-consortium/README.md

 ```

 ### Configuration
-By default, on startup, the server loads the config.json and info.json from this repository.
+On startup, the server loads the config.json and info.json from this repository.
-You can load an entire config.json/info.json file or you could individually set option configutations when using the cli or the api.
+You can change them in %userprofile%\AppData\Roaming\npm\node_modules\csc-server\resources if you installed it with -g, or in your project\node_modules\csc-server\resources if you use it as an api module.

 #### CLI Usage
 ```
-csc-server --config "config.json"
-csc-server --info "info.json"
-csc-server --db "mongodb://localhost:27017/cs"
-csc-server --user "user" --pass "pass"
+csc-server --user "user" --pass "pass" csc-server
 ```

 #### API Module Usage
 ```
 var csc = require('csc-server');
-csc.loadConfig('./config/config.json');
-csc.loadInfo('./config/info.json');
-csc.setDbUrl('mongodb://localhost:27017/cs');
 csc.registerUser("user","password");
 ```